npct/pct-commute-schools-overlay/README.md

 <img src="combined_rnet_leeds_centre.png" title="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." alt="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." width="33%" /><img src="100m_clxm_leeds_centre.png" title="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." alt="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." width="33%" /><img src="200m_clxm_leeds_centre.png" title="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." alt="The vector route network, 100m and 200m resolution raster images for the centre of Leeds, showing the combined commute/school travel networks." width="33%" />

-The starting point therefore is to first identify residential zones then to look at where these zones might be served by major safe routes to schools.
-Residential zones are defined as built-up areas with a non-zero population.
+We must first identify residential zones then look at where these zones might be served by major safe routes to schools.
+Residential zones are defined as built-up areas with a non-zero population, using ONS data (ref).

+![The location of schools, built-up areas, and heavily used routes to schools in the Leeds and Bradford area.](schools_and_lsoa.png)

 ## Discussion